 Requirements for Visas can be found here.
 If you require a Visa, the ‘Standard visitor Visa’ specifically covers conferences.
 If you require an invitation letter for this conference, then please email firstname.lastname@example.org.

-Accommodation will be available shortly with the following options:
+Accommodation is available to book through the Register tab, with the following options:

-- Shared caravan (Available Friday evening to Monday morning only) as a complete package, ideal for anyone travelling on a tight budget.
+- Shared caravan (available Friday evening to Monday morning only) as a complete package with breakfast included, ideal for anyone travelling on a tight budget.